sstelfox/stelfox.net/content/blog/2017-10-16-vulnerable-smartcards.md

 It seems they didn't roll their own crypto library, which is good but also belies the first part of this sentence.
 The latter part is concerning.
-If they can't be updated all Yubikey 4s out there can not and should never ever be used for key generation and there is nothing consumers that have already purchased the devices can do about their existing faulty devices without purchasing a new one or with any luck have Yubico replace them with a non-vulnerable
+If they can't be updated all YubiKey 4s out there can not and should never ever be used for key generation and there is nothing consumers that have already purchased the devices can do about their existing faulty devices without purchasing a new one or with any luck have Yubico replace them with a non-vulnerable